The Problem

 return id;

-}fs_ is a namespace prefix.
-Date.now() provides temporal ordering.
-The six random characters prevent collisions when two tabs scan simultaneously.
-The ID lives in sessionStorage because the funnel is meaningful only within a single browser session; if the user closes the tab and returns tomorrow, that is a new funnel.
+}fs_ is a namespace prefix, Date.now() gives me temporal ordering, and the six random characters stop collisions when two tabs scan at the same time.
+The ID lives in sessionStorage because the funnel only means anything within a single browser session; if someone closes the tab and comes back tomorrow, that's a new funnel.

 The Helper